Eliot-Roxbergh/static_analysis/README.md

 #### clang-tidy/clang-sa (CodeChecker)
 CodeChecker reports many useful errors (memory errors and other important problems), but some false positives.
 As we use its sensitive setting, we get a few extra LOW and MEDIUM warnings (can be tweaked a lot).

+I was suprised to see that it did not complain of cert-err33-c, i.e. we do not check the return values of snprintf (et al.).
+Perhaps I have a too old version, as I've seen this warning in other situations.
+I think this is a warning which we could try to enable in the future...

+CodeChecker 6.19.1
+clang(-tidy) 7.0.0

 ```
 -----------------------------------------------------------------------